Estimated reading time: 9 minutes

 Today is the first day of Spring, and I’m so excited for another season of the beautiful Canadian outdoors.

-While it may not feel like spring in many places that are still covered in snow, the snow is going to soon start to disappear.
+Although it may not feel like Spring in many places still covered in snow, the snow will soon start to disappear.

-The bright, yellow blooms of the Forsythias I am hoping are not too far off, as many say that when the Forsythias are in bloom spring is here to stay.
+I hope the bright, yellow blooms of the Forsythias are not too far off, as many say that spring is here to stay when the Forsythias are in bloom.

 Spring Cleaning Checklist

 Mr. CBB has a great list of spring cleaning chores and reasons for maintaining the outside of your home as the spring season begins.

 While his lists include many of the spring cleaning chores inside your home, he also mentions a few good ideas for giving the outside of your home a simple facelift.

 Good spring cleanup of your gardens and lawn is a smart way to save yourself some yard work later in the year.